 This is my experience of meeting the legendary ‘Moustache Brothers’ of Mandalay.

 Tickets To See The Moustache Brothers in Mandalay

 The show starts at 8:30 pm every night, (you can grab a motorbike taxi) and drive to 39th Street, 80/81.
 I bought my $10 ticket at the door from the late member of the Moustache Brothers himself, Par Par.

 I’d been reading about them for a while and was pretty chuffed to be shaking the man’s hand, but he seemed to care more about me and my life, asking me questions with heartfelt energy.

-The first 10-15 minutes are really informative – the historical part and “how we got here” was my favourite ingredient of a very enjoyable hour.
+The first 10-15 minutes are really informative – the historical part and “how we got here” was my favourite ingredient for a very enjoyable hour.